 Public Objects — This pie chart provides a combined view of all publicly accessible objects in the cloud infrastructure.
 Select this tile to view a detailed list of all public objects by type.

-Select the name of each type of object listed (e.g., instance, object store, subnet) to filter the list by that type.
+Select the name of each type of object listed — subnets, relational databases, object stores, instances, or security group — to filter the list by that type.

-You can also select the name of an item in the list to view additional details about that specific item in its associated section of the Cloud Access Management portal (e.g., objects or networks).
+You can also select the name of an item in the list to view additional details about that specific item in its associated section of the Cloud Access Management portal (e.g., object stores or relational databases).

-Shadow Access — This pie chart displays the external accounts and identities that Cloud Access Management has identified as having unauthorized or shadow access.
-Cloud Access Management analyzes access to every object in your cloud infrastructure and detects unauthorized access from external cloud accounts and external networks that have access to your data.
+Shadow Access — This pie chart displays the external sources and identities that Cloud Access Management has identified as having unauthorized or shadow access.
+Cloud Access Management analyzes access to every object in your cloud infrastructure and detects unauthorized access from external cloud sources and external networks that have access to your data.

 Select this tile to view a detailed list of all shadow access by type.
-Select the heading for each type of access listed (UNKNOWN ACCOUNTS, KNOWN ACCOUNTS, SHADOW NETWORKS) to filter the list by that type.
+Select the heading for each type of access listed (UNKNOWN SOURCES, KNOWN SOURCES, SHADOW NETWORKS) to filter the list by that type.

-Select the hyperlinked number under Resources Accessible to view all details captured regarding the total access paths for the item.
+Select a hyperlinked number under Resources Accessible to view all details captured regarding the total access paths for the item.

 The query used to search the system and generate these results is also provided, so you can easily use this query as the basis for a guardrail rule.
 For more information, see Using Guardrails to Detect Violations and Risk.